 - The current year’s bank statements and your current accounting system

-There are plenty of advantages to going paperless– and our customers and our clients have passed along some of the best reasons that your company should consider (or start) scanning your documents and using an electronic document management system today:
+There are plenty of advantages to going paperless.
+Our customers and our clients have passed along some of the best reasons that your company should consider scanning your documents and using an electronic DMS today:

 It Prepares You for Future Digital Formats

 Before digital documents were mainstream, converting from one storage medium to another was a tremendous undertaking.
-Although the new storage systems had advantages, the migration was a hassle- and there was a good chance that something better would replace it in the near future.
+Although the new storage systems had advantages, the migration was a hassle.
+There was a good chance that something better would replace it shortly.

 This is why so many companies rely on hard-copy document management now.
 Most digital formats can now be updated quickly and easily, eliminating the costly process of converting from one storage medium to another.

-With the enactment of several privacy laws including HIPAA and FACTA that require businesses to protect personally identifiable information for employees, customers and more, security has taken the forefront for companies nationwide.
+With the enactment of several privacy laws, security has taken the forefront for companies nationwide.
+Laws including HIPAA and FACTA require businesses to protect personally identifiable information for employees, customers, and more.

 Collaborate More Efficiently

 Document scanning allows teams and remote workers to work on projects across geographic areas simultaneously.
-Company records can be accessed, modified, and uploaded by anyone in the office, which puts valuable information at your employees’ fingertips whenever they need it.
+Company records can be accessed, modified, and uploaded by anyone in the office.
+This puts valuable information at your employees’ fingertips whenever they need it.